sovetnik/umwelt/README.md

 ## Usage

-Right now it is a proof of concept, and in this version parser can parse itself, via `mix dump`.
+Right now it is a proof of concept, and in this version parser can parse some business-logic related code, via `mix dump`.

+## Planned
+Here is the list of planned features:

+### Client functions
+Set of push/pull/sync mix tasks to sync local code with remote representation on [umwelt.dev](https://umwelt.dev)

+### Unparser
+Tools for update local code with changes made on web side.